Bellyache (Billie Eilish song): Composition and lyrics

 Critical commentary described "Bellyache" as a midtempo electropop, R&B, and alt-hip-hop song.
 It has influences of hip hop, deep house, and Latin macabre in the instrumentation.
 According to sheet music published by Universal Music Publishing Group at Musicnotes.com, "Bellyache" is composed in the key of E minor, at a moderate tempo of 100 beats per minute.
 Eilish's vocals span a range of E3 to B4.
-The song's pre-chorus hook features an "acoustic pattern", evolving into a "sizzling drum machine".
 Jason Lipshutz of Billboard mentioned that "Bellyache" has "macabre lyrics around a delectable pre-chorus hook and a steady acoustic pattern that eventually gives way to a sizzling drum machine".

 The lyrics were inspired by the childhood guilt she felt after stealing toys from friends and her crippling stomach pains.
 Eilish said that is about "the concept of guilt".
 The song's lyrics were written from an entirely fictional perspective of a psychopath who kills those she is close to, including her friends and lover.
-Eilish takes on the persona of the psychopath who has killed her friends and dumped their bodies in the backseat of her car.
+Eilish takes on the persona of the psychopath who has killed her friends and dumped their bodies in the back seat of her car.
 She also sings about killing her lover and ditching his body in a gutter.
 The song's lyrics reference action film V for Vendetta (2005).
 Eilish told Paper magazine the plot of the song: "[The] [song] [is] [about] killing people and feeling guilty about it.
 [It's about] getting a bellyache because you just killed a bunch of people, which you would if you just killed a bunch of people if you were human.
 We kind of just became this character that knows they're out of their mind, but also doesn't at the same time."